 Requests for research funds must be made before the money is spent.
 Students may not complete their thesis or projects, and then seek funding afterward to pay for their expenses.
 Students should not apply for more than \$300 per year, subject to availability of funds.
-Thesis and project research is given priority consideration.
+Thesis, project and dissertation research is given priority consideration.